-- Credit Memo: A document that details items, parts, and charges that are refunded to the customer.
-A credit memo can be applied to an invoice or used to refund a customer payment in QuickBooks.
+- Credit Memo: A document that details items, parts, and charges refunded to the customer.
+A credit memo can be applied to an invoice or refund a customer payment in QuickBooks.

-- Delivery Invoice: An internal invoice that syncs to QuickBooks to track the cost, revenue, and inventory of a sales order.
-The delivery invoice is part of the RFP billing system.
+- Delivery Invoice: An internal invoice that syncs to QuickBooks to track a sales order’s cost, revenue, and inventory.
+The delivery invoice is part of the Deferred Revenue billing system.

 - Head End: A central location where wires and cables are run to the system controls.
-This can be a rack, cabinet, or in larger systems an entire room dedicated to housing the equipment needed to power, control and provide content to the system.
+This location can be a rack, cabinet, or in more extensive systems, an entire room that houses the equipment needed to power, control, and provide content to the system.